KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

 **still on the kubestellar core hosting system, with $KUBECONFIG pointing at the correct configuration**
   - For each WEC, this command will create the id and authorization in its mailbox workspace and output a **cluster-syncer.yaml** file to run **ON THE WEC host**:

     _kubectl kubestellar prep-for-syncer --imw root:imw-1 cluster_

   - for example, for my example 1 clusters guilder:
-    'kubectl kubestellar prep-for-syncer --imw root:imw-1 guilder'
+    `kubectl kubestellar prep-for-syncer --imw root:imw-1 guilder`
-    will set up the identity and authorization in its mailbox space and write the file guilder-syncer.yaml
+    will set up the identity and authorization in its mailbox space and write the file _guilder-syncer.yaml_ in the current directory.